melowntech/vts-browser-cpp-build-wrapper/README.md

 ```
 vts-browser-cpp-build-wrapper
 ├── build
-│   ├── vts-browser-build-wrapper.sln -- here is your project for Windows
+│   ├── vts-browser-build-wrapper.sln -- here is your solution for Windows
 │   ├── Makefile -- here is your makefile for Linux
 │   └── vts-browser-build-wrapper.xcodeproj -- here is your project for Mac
 ├── build-wasm